AinslieSimons/SDG_11.2.1/source/README.md

 # Project: Analysis_SDG_11.2.1

-This is project to build a data pipeline to analyse data for the UN Sustainable Development Goal indicator 11.2.1, which is part of goal 11:
+This is project to build a data pipeline to analyse data for the UN Sustainable Development Goal indicator 11.2.1, which is part of goal 11 which has the aim to:

 > "Make cities and human settlements inclusive, safe, resilient and sustainable"
+# Method

-By assessing geographical and census data with data on public transport access points (stops and stations), an assessment can be made about the degree of acessability individuals in the population have to public transport.
+By assessing geocoded census data and geocoded public transport access points (stops and stations), an assessment can be made about the degree of accessibility individuals in the population have to public transport.

-## Description of Target 11.2
-By 2030, provide access to safe, affordable, accessible and sustainable transport systems for all, improving road safety, notably by expanding public transport, with special attention to the needs of those in vulnerable situations, women, children, persons with disabilities and older persons

-## Description of Indicator 11.2.1
-"Proportion of population that has convenient access to public transport, by sex, age and persons with disabilities"
+# Accessibility

+A stop or station is considered 'accessible' if it is within 500 metres of a person's place of living.
+That distance is the one given by official methodology.
+We recognise this is a problematic and arbitrary figure.
+How accessible a public transport access point to an individual will depend on many factor such as:

+- the individual’s physical abilities
+- certain disabilities
+- gradient
+- path quality
+- obstacles (e.g. a fence in the way of an otherwise close access point)

 ## Aims of the project